rwqfsfasxc100/HevLib/README.md

 * rare = based on whether the game considers an achievement rare
 * spoiler = whether the achievement is considered a spoilered achievement on steam.
   * manually inputted data, so may be missing data in the days following an update that adds achievements

+## __webtranslate_timed(URL: String, MINUTES_DELAY: int = 30) -> Dictionary
+* Similar function to __webtranslate, however performs the task repetitively
+* URL is the same as the URL string for __webtranslate
+* Optional MINUTES_DELAY integer is the delay between runs of the __webtranslate tool
+  * Defaults to 30 minutes if left blank
+* Cannot be called as early as `_webtranslate`, as it requires the Variable node to have been added, which in of itself requires the Autoloads to have been completely initialized
+  * Using a timer to wait a couple of seconds should counter this issue

 # Depreciated Functions
 These are functions that exist on older versions, and are kept for the sake of documentation